Coronavirus: Angela Merkel warns Davos against vaccine race | DW | 26.01.2021

 "Let's not kid ourselves, the question of who gets which vaccine in the world will of course leave new wounds and new memories because those who get such emergency help will remember that," the German leader added.

 The address is set to be Merkel's last at the World Economic Forum as chancellor.
-She plans to stand down in September.
+She plans to step down in September.

 Countries particularly in the developing world say they are struggling to acquire jabs, but they are also mulling diplomatic and logistical considerations as they place their vaccine orders.

-Western nations have focused on jabs from Pfizer-BioNTech, a joint US and German partnership, the UK's Astrazeneca and Moderna.
+Western nations have focused on jabs from BioNTech-Pfizer, a joint US and German partnership, the UK's AstraZeneca and Moderna.

 But developing countries have started to look at China's Sinopharm or Russia's Sputnik V vaccine.